Kavboy/movie-database-backend/README.md

 ### Fresh install

-Since docker does not wait for container setup, there needed to be a separate routine to setup the environment.
+Since docker does not wait for container setup, there needed to be a separate routine to setup the laravel environment.
-So to completely reinstall the docker environment, you need to delete the following folders and files:
+So to completely reinstall the docker environment, you need to delete the following file:

 -   .installed
--   'docker/mariadb/data

 You need to also remove the docker containers and images.